Memphis 901 FC Handles San Antonio FC in 1-0 Victory

 Memphis, TENN. - Memphis 901 FC grabbed three points with a 1-0 victory over San Antonio FC on Saturday night at AutoZone Park.

-A first-half goal from Samuel Careaga and strong debut from Triston Henry proved to be the decisive differences in the tight Western Conference matchup.
+A first-half goal from Samuel Careaga and a strong debut from Triston Henry proved to be the decisive factors in the tight Western Conference matchup.

 After Nighte Pickering's shot was deflected, Careaga pounced to get to the loose ball and fire a shot to the far post with a left-footed strike.
 The score marked the Argentinian international's fourth goal of the season.
 Memphis limited San Antonio to two shots in the first half.